The photon PDF within the CT18 global analysis: The Photon PDF from a DGLAP-driven approach: CT18qed

 \section{The Photon PDF from a DGLAP-driven approach: CT18qed}

-In the present section, we present the photon PDF based on a DGLAP evolution approach, which consistently includes QED effects.
+In this section, we present the photon PDF based on a DGLAP evolution approach, which consistently includes QED effects.
 We call the resulting photon PDF sets ``CT18qed.''
-After first reviewing our numerical procedure for evaluating PDFs in CT18qed (Sec.~\ref{sec:ct18qedNum}) and discussing the CT18qed PDFs themselves and their uncertainties (Sec.~\ref{sec:ct18qedPDFs}), we turn to several issues related to the determination of PDFs in the DGLAP-driven approach, including the enforcement of momentum conservation (Sec.~\ref{sec:ct18qedMOM}) and subtleties comparing the CT18lux and CT18qed calculations at different perturbative orders in the combined QCD and QED expansion.
+After first reviewing our numerical procedure for evaluating PDFs in CT18qed (Sec.~\ref{sec:ct18qedNum}) and discussing the CT18qed PDFs themselves and their uncertainties (Sec.~\ref{sec:ct18qedPDFs}), we turn to several issues related to the determination of PDFs in the DGLAP-driven approach, including the enforcement of momentum conservation (Sec.~\ref{sec:ct18qedMOM}), subtleties comparing the CT18lux and CT18qed calculations at different perturbative orders in the combined QCD and QED expansion, and the impacts of QED evolution within the CT global analysis.